Waziup/waziup.io-old/content/documentation/tutorials/Freeboard_tutorial_A.md

 ![alt text](https://github.com/Waziup/waziup.io/blob/master/content/documentation/tutorials/new_dashboard.JPG?raw=true)

-Choose a name for your dashboard and click on create.
+Choose a name for your dashboard and click on "create new".

 ### Step 1 - Configure data source
 This step is the same as Option 1